brown-band/website/pages/scripts/1964-1965/fall/penn.md

 The Band now salutes the Democratic candidate from the radical middle of the field.
 The formation that has been made is a lonely desk, in a big room, in a little white house, behind a big iron fence, far from ’Ole Texas.

-:sd[Band plays I'm and Ole Cow Hand.]\
+:sd[Band plays I’m and Ole Cow Hand.]\
 :sd[Band marches to Massa-york.]

 In salute to the Keating - Kennedy race in New York, the Band has formed the states of New York and Massachusetts.
-As an aid to Mr. Kennedy's ambitions, the Band suggests the formation of a new state: Massa-york.
+As an aid to Mr. Kennedy’s ambitions, the Band suggests the formation of a new state: Massa-york.

 :sd[Band removes dividing line.]